open-contracting/kingfisher-process/docs/querying-data.rst

 .. code-block:: sql

    SELECT
        *
    FROM
        collection -- the `collection` table contains a list of all collections in the database WHERE
        source_id = 'georgia_releases' -- filter by collections from the 'georgia_releases' source.
    AND
        cached_compiled_releases_count > 0 -- filter by collections containing compiled releases
    ORDER BY
        id DESC; -- collection ids are sequential, order by newest first

-To find collections from a different source, change the ``source_id`` parameter.
+To find collections from a different source, change the ``source_id`` condition.
 The ``source_id`` in Kingfisher Process is based on the name of the spider in Kingfisher Collect.

 See the list of spiders in the `Kingfisher Collect documentation <https://kingfisher-collect.readthedocs.io/en/latest/spiders.html>`__ for a list of possible sources.